NandSingh007/Bonds_India/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory in your terminal.
+3. Run the command `npm install`
-3. Install dependencies using `npm install`.
+4. Install dependencies using `npm install`.

 ## Usage